Sequential Monte Carlo with transformations: SMC samplers with transformations

 \subsubsection{Adaptive SMC}

 Section \ref{subsec:Using-intermediate-distributions} describes the use of intermediate distributions with the aim of ensuring that the distance between neighbouring targets is not too great, but this aim cannot be achieved without also considering where to place these intermediate distributions.
-In this paper we follow the adaptive strategy first used in \citet{DelMoral2012g} and refined in \citet{Zhou2015} in the case where resampling is not performed at every iteration.
-At iteration $\left(t+1\right)$, $\left(k+1\right)$ this approach uses the conditional ESS (CESS)
+In this paper we follow the adaptive strategy used in \citet{Jasra2011,DelMoral2012g} and refined in \citet{Zhou2015} in the case where resampling is not performed at every iteration.
+At iteration $t$, $\left(k+1\right)$ this approach uses the conditional ESS (CESS)

-to monitor the discrepancy between neighbouring distributions, where $\omega^{(p)}$ is the incremental weight (i.e. the term multiplied by $w_{t+1,k}^{(p)}$ in equation \ref{eq:smc_trans_weight2_intermediate}).
+to monitor the discrepancy between neighbouring distributions, where $\omega^{(p)}$ is the incremental weight given by the ratio multiplying $w_{t,k}^{(p)}$ in \eqref{eq:smc_trans_weight2_intermediate}.
 Before the reweighting step is performed, the next intermediate distribution is chosen to be the distribution under which the CESS is found to be $\beta P$, for some $0<\beta<1$.
-In the case of the geometric annealing scheme, this corresponds to a particular choice for $\gamma_{k}$.
-We may also adapt the MCMC kernels used for the move step, based on the current particle set.
+In the case of the geometric annealing scheme, this corresponds to a particular choice for $\gamma_{k}$ for computing \eqref{eq:geom2}.
+As commented previously, we may also adapt the MCMC kernels used for the move step, based on the current particle set.
+For the two examples presented later, we have considered adaptive and non-adaptive strategies in the MCMC kernels.
+We refer the interested reader to the supplementary material for the specific details.
+Algorithm \ref{alg:TSMC} presents a generic version of TSMC using adaptive resampling and number of intermediate distributions.